OxalisCommunity/oxalis/README.md

 | Special warning:                  |
 | At release time, the U-NAPTR records will stay compliant with Oasis BDXL examples '$.*^'.
 The transition to the regular expression '.*' as defined in RFC 4848, will be executed after the 15th of September 2021.
 In case you are using U-NAPTR records in the Dynamic Discovery process, please validate/test the dynamic discovery function with U-NAPTR records in the acceptance environment before the 15th of September 2021.
 In the SML acceptance environment SMK, the U-NAPTR values are already compliant with RFC 4848. |

 There is change in the way NAPTR records handled in SMK/SML now.
 This information based on email from OpenPeppol to the eDec mailing list with subject ”eDEC-Dev Digest, Vol 86, Issue 2”.
-This change deployed in SMK on 19th January 2021 and will be deployed in SML on 16th February 2021
+This change deployed in SMK on 19th January 2021.

 Technical Change by CEF: Replaced NAPTR regular expression part from ^.*$ to .* to fulfil the requirements of RFC 4848 as specified in the OASIS BDXL specification.